elixir-europe/infectious-diseases-toolkit/human_biomolecular_data/data_sources.md

 ### Standards, schemas, ontologies and vocabularies <!--- (optional) --->

-List of standards, schemas, othologies and/or vocabularies that are relevant to the resources in this category.
+List of standards, schemas, ontologies and/or vocabularies that are relevant to the resources in this category.
 Consider having links to the "Data description" page.
+When applicable, consider adding the appropriate FAIRsharing entry to the tools and resources spreadsheet so that they can be listed and appropriately tagged at the end of the page

 ### Licenses <!--- (optional) --->